nwhitehead/pyfluidsynth/README.md

 Not much error checking, FluidSynth will segfault/crash if you call the functions incorrectly sometimes.

 ## AUTHORS

 Original code by Nathan Whitehead `<nwhitehe@gmail.com>`.
 Contributions by Bart Spaans `<onderstekop@gmail.com>`.

-Released under the MIT license, feel free to use in any projects including commercial ones.
+## LICENSE

+Released under the LGPL v2.1 or any later version (this is the same as FluidSynth).

 Copyright 2008--2015, Nathan Whitehead